YC-Xiang/YC-Xiang.github.io/content/posts/Note/Linux/drivers/SPI.md

 	bool			bus_lock_flag;
 	int			(*setup)(struct spi_device *spi);
 	int (*set_cs_timing)(struct spi_device *spi);

-	/*
-	 * Bidirectional bulk transfers
-	 *
-	 * + The transfer() method may not sleep; its main role is
-	 *   just to add the message to the queue.
-	 * + For now there's no remove-from-queue operation, or
-	 *   any other request management
-	 * + To a given spi_device, message queueing is pure FIFO *
-	 * + The controller's main job is to process its message queue,
-	 *   selecting a chip (for masters), then transferring data
-	 * + If there are multiple spi_device children, the i/o queue
-	 *   arbitration algorithm is unspecified (round robin, FIFO,
-	 *   priority, reservations, preemption, etc)
-	 *
-	 * + Chipselect stays active during the entire message
-	 *   (unless modified by spi_transfer.cs_change != 0).
-	 * + The message transfers use clock and SPI mode parameters
-	 *   previously established by setup() for this device */ int			(*transfer)(struct spi_device *spi,
+	int			(*transfer)(struct spi_device *spi,
 						struct spi_message *mesg);

-	/* Called on release() to free memory provided by spi_controller */ void			(*cleanup)(struct spi_device *spi);
+	void			(*cleanup)(struct spi_device *spi);

-	/*
-	 * Used to enable core support for DMA handling, if can_dma()
-	 * exists and returns true then the transfer will be mapped
-	 * prior to transfer_one() being called.
-The driver should
-	 * not modify or store xfer and dma_tx and dma_rx must be set
-	 * while the device is prepared.
-	 */
 	bool			(*can_dma)(struct spi_controller *ctlr,
 					   struct spi_device *spi,
 					   struct spi_transfer *xfer);
 	struct device *dma_map_dev;
 	struct device *cur_rx_dma_dev;
 	struct device *cur_tx_dma_dev;

-	/*
-	 * These hooks are for drivers that want to use the generic
-	 * controller transfer queueing mechanism.
-If these are used, the
-	 * transfer() function above must NOT be specified by the driver.
-	 * Over time we expect SPI drivers to be phased over to this API.
-	 */
 	bool				queued;
 	struct kthread_worker		*kworker;
 	struct kthread_work		pump_messages;